uga-libraries/bags/README.md

 We've found that some temporary files, especially .DS_Store and Thumbs.db, are generated on the Digital Production Hub even if the folder hasn't been opened recently.

+It does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.
+It does not try to validate if some files are missing from the manifest and not deleted, but instead prints those files to review if they should be considered temporary or if the bag needs to be updated.

 The temp files are removed, so we can check if the rest of the files are valid.
 Otherwise, bag validation stops when the file count doesn't match and does not check the MD5.